learn-academy-2022-alpha/week-2-assessment-SunkissedQueen/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Class Inheritance:
+1. Class Inheritance: Inherit properties from other classes

-2. React:
+2. React: Javascript libray to build user interfaces, open source, free

-3. React state:
+3. React state: object that contains data about the component, determines how that object renders and behaves

-4. React lifecycle methods:
+4. React lifecycle methods: mounting, update, unmounting

-5. DOM:
+5. DOM: Document Object Model, structure of HTML displayed on the webpage